cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

     SELECT genre FROM simple_books;

-and for this small collection of books, that would probably be fine - there are duplicate values, but we can pretty quickly come up with a unique set.
+For this small collection of books, that would probably be fine - there are duplicate values, but we can pretty quickly come up with a unique set.
 However, a real database of books could contain many thousands of books.
 You wouldn't want to browse that many rows to discover the possible genres!

-SQL provides a keyword, **DISTINCT**, that is put after the **SELECT** keyword and tells SQL that we only want unique results - if there are duplicates, discard them.
+SQL provides a keyword, **DISTINCT**, that can be added after the **SELECT** keyword and tells SQL that we only want unique results, and if there are duplicates, it should discard them.
 This will give us the desired result, a unique set of genres that we can choose from:

 ::